Wandering-Cryptid/Wandering-Cryptid/README.md

-- 👋 Hi, I’m @Wandering-Cryptid
+-Hello, i'm @Wandering-Cryptid
+-Not much is gonna go on here for now

+-I know some Japanese

-- 👀 I’m interested in C# & Java
+-Currently working on school projects for C# & Java
-- 🌱 I’m currently learning C#, Unity, & Java